Ekirkman/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview

-Life Hack Web-App
+<b> Lifehack app <b/> <br/>
 I had a broken seatbelt in my car.
 I went to youtube to try to find a fix.
 I watched a bunch of videos and thought it must be a faster way to find a fix for this.I needed a place where I can find a bunch or random solutions to a bunch of random problems.
 I came up with the idea for this web app that lets a user search for clever or unorthodox solutions to problems.
 The user can create a profile post, save, search, share and rate the effectiveness of lifehacks with other users.

 ### Features

--Create a profile
+1.Create a profile <br/>
--Post a lifehack
+2.Post a lifehack <br/>
--Save useful lifehacks
+3.Save useful lifehacks <br/>
--Share lifehacks with other users
+4.Share lifehacks with other users <br/>
--Rate how well a lifehack worked
+5.Rate how well a lifehack worked

 ### Technologies

--Javascript of some sort or front end technology to make it interactive & look cool -MySQL or some database technology to save information -Java/Spring to set up the framework and pass information
+1.Javascript of some sort or front end technology to make it interactive & look cool <br/>
+2.MySQL or some database technology to save information  <br/>
+3.Java/Spring to set up the framework and pass information  <br/>

 ### What I'll Have to Learn